dorjeduck/momograd/README.md

  `momograd` aims to follow `micrograd's` clean implementation structure with no intention to go beyond its functionality, but to learn how things can be done in Mojo.
 Expect to encounter bugs and sharp edges here.

  `momograd.x` ventures further into exploring Mojo's unique capabilities, focusing on optimizations such as vectorization and parallelization.
-This extension serves as a playground for delving into more advanced Mojo-specific enhancements, pushing beyond the original implementation logic of `micrograd` to explore how performance and efficiency can be improved within the Mojo environment.
+This extension serves as a playground for delving into more advanced Mojo-specific enhancements, pushing beyond the original implementation logic of `micrograd` to explore how performance and efficiency can be improved within the Mojo sphere.

 ## momograd.engine